 Each year, 20,000 to 30,000 visitors to Denali National Park and Preserve view wolves along the park road—on the tundra, a gravel bar, or the road itself.
 Denali is recognized as one of the best places in the world for people to see wolves in the wild.
 Wolf viewing offers park visitors and the Alaska tourism industry substantial benefits.

-Since 2000, certain areas adjacent to the park boundary have been closed to the taking of wolves, in order to protect wolf viewing opportunities in the park.
-The size of the closed areas has changed several times, but since 2004, these closed areas total 316 km2 (122 square miles) (see darker blue areas on Map 3 on reverse).
+In 2000, certain areas adjacent to the park boundary were closed to the taking of wolves, in order to protect wolf viewing opportunities in the park.
+The size of the closed areas changed several times, but from 2004 to 2010, these closed areas totaled 316 km2 (122 square miles) (see blue areas on Map 3).
 These closed areas are located in Alaska Game Management Units (GMU) 20A and 20C.

-Analysis of data from GPS radio collars placed on wolves by park wildlife biologists shows that, in recent years (2003-2009), two of three most commonly viewed wolf packs in the park have occasionally traveled east of the Stampede Closed Area into areas where they are vulnerable to harvest.
+Analysis of data from GPS radio collars placed on wolves by park wildlife biologists showed that from 2003 to 2009, two of the three most commonly viewed wolf packs in the park occasionally traveled east of the Stampede Closed Area into areas where they were vulnerable to harvest.

 Effects of wolf harvest near the park

 The taking or harvest of wolves (particularly breeding wolves) near the closed area in what are known as the Wolf Townships or the Stampede Corridor, has the potential to (1) decrease wolf numbers in the park, (2) alter wolf behavior, (3) decrease opportunities for wolf viewing by park visitors, and (4) increase the likelihood of sightings of wolves with trap-related injuries.